Pioneering former secretary of state Norma Paulus dies

 Paulus grew up in Depression-era poverty in eastern Oregon, didn't go to college but landed a secretary job through a hometown connection and then worked for the chief justice of the Oregon Supreme Court.

 Eventually she was admitted to law school at Willamette University where she studied part-time while continuing her secretarial job.
-While in law school, she married and gave birth to a daughter before graduating with honors in 1962.
+While in law school, she married William "Bill" Paulus and gave birth to a daughter before graduating with honors in 1962.
+The couple's son, Fritz, was born the next year.

 She won a seat in the Oregon House of Representatives representing Salem in 1970, at a time when the Legislature had only a handful of women.